Cong ridicules Patnaik for his absence during major issue

 Patnaik was present in the house during the Question Hour which was adjourned till 12 noon in view of the pandemonium by the opposition members over the mysterious death of a woman Panchayat Extension Officer in the state.
 The Congress leader said "If the chief minister himself is not serious about the businesses in the assembly, how can he expect his party members actively participate in it?
 While instructing the BJD MLAs to be punctual and participate in the businesses in the assembly, Patnaik had also asked the government chief whip Pramila Mallick to report him on the attendance of the party lawmakers, particularly the first timers, every day.

-Senior BJD member Amar Prasad Satpathy, however, came to the chief ministers defence and said that the government is a collective responsibility.
+Senior BJD member Amar Prasad Satpathy, however, came to the chief minister's defence and said the government is a collective responsibility.
 "Any minister can reply to the debate on behalf of any minister.
-The chief ministers absence should not be an issue as the mos home is present during the debate and replied queries of the members," Satpathy, a former minister, said.
+The chief minister's absence should not be an issue as the mos home is present during the debate and replied queries of the members," Satpathy, a former minister, said.

 Replying a question, Mallick, however, said some members could not make it Thursday as they were busy in some other work.
 The winter session of the Odisha assembly began on Wednesday and it will end on December 19.